 Tackling the silent antimicrobial resistance pandemic: what can be learnt from the global response to COVID-19

-Professor Laura Piddock will share with us how the Global Antibiotic Research & Development Partnership (GARDP)* is tackling the silent pandemic of drug-resistant infections.
+Professor Laura Piddock will share how the Global Antibiotic Research & Development Partnership (GARDP)* is tackling the silent pandemic of drug-resistant infections.

 The COVID-19 pandemic has activated a global health response and mobilised governments, international institutions, the scientific community and many other different actors in a way that has never been seen.
 It has changed the world and the way we look at health problems.
 As the world rushed to find efficacious treatments for patients and develop a potential vaccine, antibiotics have been part of their protocols particularly to prevent secondary bacterial infections.
 How this has affected antimicrobial resistance (AMR) and the current problems of excess use and access is still unknown.